-- 1. Field extensions and examples of field extensions of rational numbers, real numbers and complex numbers.
-Monic polynomials, Integral extensions, Minimal polynomial, Characteristic polynomial. - 2.
+Detailed analysis of the Laplace and Poisson's equations.
+Green's function for the Laplacian and its basic properties.
+Integral representation of solutions and its consequences such as the analyticity of solutions.
+The mean value property for harmonic functions and maximum principles.
+Harnack inequality.
+The wave equation and the Cauchy problem for the wave equation.
+The Euler-Poisson-Darboux equation and integral representation for the wave equation in dimensions two and three.
+Properties of solutions such as finite speed of propagation.
+Domain of dependence and domain of influence.
+The Cauchy problem for the heat equation and the integral representation for the solutions of the Cauchy problem for Cauchy data satisfying suitable growth restrictions.
+Infinite speed of propagation of signals.
+Example of non-uniqueness.
+Fourier methods for solving initial boundary value problems.
+M-802 Algebraic Number Theory Field extensions and examples of field extensions of rational numbers, real numbers and complex numbers.
+Monic polynomials, Integral extensions, Minimal polynomial, Characteristic polynomial.
 Integral closure and examples of rings which are integrally closed.
 Examples of rings which are not integrally closed.
 The ring of integers.
 The ring of Gaussian integers.
-Quadratic extensions and description of the ring of integers in quadratic number fields. - 3.
-Units in quadratic number fields and relations to continued fractions, connections with quadratic forms. - 4.
+Quadratic extensions and description of the ring of integers in quadratic number fields.
+Units in quadratic number fields and relations to continued fractions, connections with quadratic forms.
 Noetherian rings, Rings of dimension one.
 Dedekind domains.
 Norms and traces.
-Derive formulae relating norms and traces for towers of field extensions. - 5.
-Discriminant and calculations of the discriminant in the special context of guadratic number fields.
-Different and it's applications. - 6.
-Cyclotomic extensions and calculation of the discriminant in this case.
-Factorization of ideals into prime ideals and its relation to the discriminant. - 7.
+Derive formulae relating norms and traces for towers of field extensions.
+Discriminant and calculations of the discriminant in the special context of quadratic number fields.
+Different and it's applications.
+Cyclotomic extensions and calculation to the discriminant.
 Ramification theory, residual degree and its relation to the degree of the extension.
-Ramified primes in quadratic number fields. - 8.
+Ramified primes in quadratic number fields.
 (Optional, if time permits) Ideal class group.
 Geometric ideas involving volumes.
-Minkowski's theorem and its application to proving finiteness of the ideal class group. - 9.
+Minkowski's theorem and its application to proving finiteness of the ideal class group.
 (Optional, if time permits) Real and complex embeddings.
 Structure of finitely generated abelian groups.
 Dirichlet's Unit Theorem and the rank of the group of units.
 Discrete valuation rings, Local fields.

-[1] G.J.
+References G.J.
 Janusz, Algebraic Number Fields, Second Edition, AMS, 1996.

-- [2] J. Neukirch, Algebraic Number Theory, Springer, 2013. - [3] D.A.
-Marcus, Number Fields, Springer, 2013. - [4] P. Samuel, Algebraic Theory of Numbers, Dover, 2008. - [5] TIFR pamphlet on Algebraic Number Theory, 1966.

-M-803 Differential Topology
+J. Neukirch, Algebraic Number Theory, Springer, 2013.
+[3] D.A.
+Marcus, Number Fields, Springer, 2013.[4]
+P. Samuel, Algebraic Theory of Numbers, Dover, 2008.
+[5] TIFR pamphlet on Algebraic Number Theory, 1966.
+M-803 Differential Topology Differentiable functions on Rn: Review of differentiable functions f: Rn→ R^m, Implicit and Inverse function theorems, Immersions and Submersions, critical points, critical and regular values.
+Manifolds: Level sets, sub-manifolds of Rn, immersed and embedded sub- manifolds, tangent spaces, differentiable functions between sub-manifolds of Rn, abstract differential manifolds and tangent spaces.